mnluzimu/WebGen-Bench/README.md

 # WebGen-Bench

+This repository contains the code for reproducing the paper [WebGen-Bench: Evaluating LLMs on Generating Interactive and Functional Websites from Scratch](https://arxiv.org/abs/2505.03733).

 The dataset is also at 🤗 [luzimu/WebGen-Bench](https://huggingface.co/datasets/luzimu/WebGen-Bench) and on [WebGen-Bench (Kaggle)](https://www.kaggle.com/datasets/zimulu/webgen-bench).
 But for the running of this repo, you do not need to download the data from these sources, as the data is already placed under the `data` directory.

 The **model weights** can be downloaded from: